jfversluis/Plugin.Maui.Audio/docs/audio-recorder.md

 }
 ```

+> [!NOTE]
+> You as the developer are responsible for cleaning up the audio files.
+For instance, when using `StartAsync()` the random file that is generated is _not_ cleaned up automatically.
+> Retrieve the file path which is in the resulting object from `StopAsync()` and use that to remove the file when done.

 ## AudioRecorder API

 Once you have created an `AudioRecorder` you can interact with it in the following ways: